tomaszkubacki/blog/blog/2025-04-06-sway-and-just.md

 Ok assuming you know some *just* basics you are ready to write your own justfile.
 I do reccomend to write it directly into your user home dir.

-after you fill it with your commands it will be as easy as writing
+after filling *justfile*  with your commands, it will be as easy as writing

 ```shell
 just your_command
 ```

-to invoke your command (which is maybe multiline script).
+to invoke any command (which is maybe a multiline script).

-Now let's see my just commands
+Now let's see my *just* commands

 ```shell
 just